 The City of Sanford sought feedback from the community in a variety of ways.
-The City participates in monthly community meetings where City departments meet at an area community center face to face with residents to field questions and hear concerns.
-The Community Meetings are held at the Sanford Boys and Girls Club, centrally located near the Historic Goldsboro and Georgetown neighborhoods.
+The City participates in monthly community meetings where City departments meet at a neighborhood community center face to face with residents to field questions and hear concerns.
+The Community Meetings are held at the Sanford Westside Community Center, centrally located near the Historic Goldsboro neighborhoods.
+Bi-monthly community meetings are held on the eastside for the Georgetown neighborhood.
 The City also has regular meetings of their CDBG Advisory Board.
 The Advisory Board meets monthly to discuss CDBG programing, review and rank public services proposals and offer funding recommendations and feedback to City and County staff.